-The Continuing Education Certificate (CEC) in Indigenous Governance is a non-credit professional development certificate that allows individuals from all walks of life to take part in courses taught by renowned faculty, covering a wide variety of topics related to indigenous governance, indigenous rights, and economic, community, and leadership development.
+The Continuing Education Certificate (CEC) in Indigenous Governance is a 6-credit professional development certificate that allows individuals from all walks of life to take part in courses taught by renowned faculty, covering a wide variety of topics related to Indigenous governance, Indigenous rights, and economic, community, and leadership development.
 The CEC requires participants to take six January in Tucson courses, which may be completed over a few years to allow students to study at their own pace.

 Credits for the Continuing Education Certificate (CEC) in Indigenous Governance are eligible to be transferred into the Master of Professional Studies (MPS) in Indigenous Governance degree, upon review and approval by the MPS Admissions Committee.
-Up to 6 credits of the CEC are eligible to be transferred into the MPS degree.
+Up to 3 credits of the CEC are eligible to be transferred into the MPS degree.